-A key factor taken into consideration when determining the contractual capacity of the freight forwarder is the method of charging.
+A key factor that is taken into consideration when determining the contractual capacity of the freight forwarder is the method of charging.
 The fact that a freight forwarder charges an all-in rate, rather than for the freight at cost plus a commission, can be evidence that the parties did not intend for the freight forwarder merely to be an agent.
-However, this is not conclusive evidence as it is possible, at least under English law, for the parties to agree that the agent should be remunerated on the basis of the profit the agent makes on the all-in rate (in practice, a lot of freight forwarders trade on this basis).
+However, this is not conclusive evidence as it is possible, at least under English law, for the parties to agree that the agent should be remunerated based on the profit that the agent makes on the all-in rate (in practice, a lot of freight forwarders trade on this basis).